Skip to main content

 info

-• Only the user who initially created the image can share and unshare the image.
+• Only the creator of an image can share or unshare it.

-• Members of the project that have received the image will see a [Shared] icon next to the shared image.
+• Members of projects that received the shared image will see a [Shared] icon next to the image.

-2. Move to the Image menu and select the My image tab.
+2. In the Image menu, select the My images tab.

 Delete my image

-Delete images that are no longer in use.
+You can delete images that are no longer needed.

 info

-2. Move to the Image menu and select the My image tab.
+2. In the Image menu, select the My images tab.

-4. In the popup window, enter the name of the image and click the [Delete] button.
+4. In the Delete image popup, enter the image name and click [Delete].

-The partition table format and file system type provided by KakaoCloud for each operating system are as follows:
+The partition table format and file system type for each OS image are as follows:

 Ubuntu20.04GPT